RyanWhited/Cryptocurrencies/README.md

 ## Overview of Analysis

-Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
+Accountability Accounting, an investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 They asked me to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
 I have chosen unsupervised learning to group these and created visualizations to present.

 ## Results